RagingRyann/group_project/README.md

 # Group_Project
+** PLEASE NOTE PER TA/INSTRUCTOR, COMMITS NEEDED HAVE BEEN MET FOR PHASE 3.
 # Project Overview:
 An analysis of heart disease data from 1988 using four hospital databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to a subset of 14 features.
 The "target" field refers to the presence or absence of heart disease in the patient.